Ria424/developers-animatesdk-docs/Frame_object/Frame3.md

 #### Usage

-*frame.actionScript*
+frame.actionScript

 #### Description

-Property; a string that represents ActionScript code.
+Property; `string`; A string that represents ActionScript code.
 To insert a new line character, use "\n".

 #### Example